kappapiana/reveal.js/markdown/bocconi.md

 **Array** studio legale
   https://array.eu

-General Counsel for the Free Softare Foundation Europe
+General Counsel for the Free Software Foundation Europe

 <!-- Remove the comment to remove the sample second logo
 Change the logo to adapt the slide -->